skip to content

 The police officer who arrests a person eligible to apply for release on bail must:

-2. ensure that the person is given a written statement explaining how to apply for bail and the appropriate form to do so [s 13 Bail Act 1985 (SA)].
+2. ensure that the person is given a written statement explaining how to apply for bail and the appropriate form to do so [Bail Act 1985 (SA) s 13].

 An application for bail is made on a simple form which is available in both police stations and courts.
-The bail authority (that is, the court or person to whom the application is made) can allow an application to be made in some other way (for example, someone who has any difficulty completing the form can ask to make the application orally) [s 8(1)(a) Bail Act 1985 (SA)].
+The bail authority (the court or person to whom the application is made) can allow an application to be made in some other way (for example, someone who has any difficulty completing the form can ask to make the application orally) [s 8(1a)].

-The police must give as much assistance as is reasonably required to anyone in their custody to complete a written application [s 8(2)(a) Bail Act 1985 (SA)].
+The police must give as much assistance as is reasonably required to anyone in their custody to complete a written application [s 8(2)(a)].

-A child under 18 years can be assisted by a parent or guardian to make this application [s 8(2a) Bail Act 1985 (SA)].
+A child under 18 years can be assisted by a parent or guardian to apply for bail [s 8(2a)].

 Persons not eligible for bail